 Before we begin, let us analyse what this phrase actually means.
-Virtual reality, shortened VR, is a computer-generated simulation that distorts the user's perspective of reality and enables interaction with a three-dimensional environment.
-Although your surroundings do not exist physically when wearing a VR headset, the experience is so immersive that it seems very much like they do.
+Virtual reality, shortened VR, is a computer-generated simulation that distorts the user's perspective of reality and enables interaction with a three-dimensional environment that can be experienced through a headset or other devices.

 These false realities might be wholly abstract and comprised of implausible characteristics and surroundings, or they can be used to recreate an identical real-world experience, such as touring the Vatican or exploring your own neighbourhood via Google Earth.
 It's unsurprising that something so powerful can be such an effective teaching tool.

 When we think of virtual reality, it's natural to envision something futuristic and technologically complex beyond our comprehension.
 However, it is now widely available throughout the world, with millions of individuals consuming it for recreational purposes on a regular basis.

 Virtual reality has been used in various fields since the mid-20th century, but its application in education is relatively recent.
 In the 1990s, virtual reality started gaining attention in the education industry due to its potential to revolutionize the way students learn.
 However, at the time, the technology was expensive and inaccessible to most educational institutions.

 Over the past few years, advancements in virtual reality technology have made it more affordable and accessible, leading to an increased adoption of virtual reality in education.
 Today, virtual reality is being used in various educational settings, from K-12 schools to universities and beyond.
 As the technology continues to evolve and improve, it is expected to become an even more integral part of the modern classroom.

 Virtual reality is a powerful tool for enhancing education in a variety of ways.
 There are many benefits to using this technology in the classroom, including: